fareenamughal/bikesharing/README.md

 This bike trip analysis was carried out to assess the viability of the bike-sharing program in Des Moines.
 An investor wanted to determine whether the investment in Des Moines would be a profitable venture.

 Data for August 2019 has been used as this is the busiest period for bike sharing.

+To begin with the data which was provided had to be wrangled.
+The tripduration had to be converted from sting to datetime type.
+If the questions did not specifically ask the gender data type be changed from integer to string in Tableau, I would have already made the change whilst cleaning up the file.
+The data cleanup was done using python/pandas code which was run and saved in jupyter notebook
 ___

 ## Results